Training in Portsmouth

 Early-career payments

-Between September and March, eligible mathematics, physics, chemistry, computing, and language teachers can apply to the Department for Education for an early-career payment of up to £7,500.
+Between September and March, mathematics, physics, chemistry and computing teachers can apply to the Department for Education for a targeted retention incentive payment for teaching in eligible state-funded secondary schools.

-For the most up to date information on early-career payments, visit the Department for education's website to check eligibility.
+For the most up to date information on targeted retention incentive payments, visit the Department for Education's website to check eligibility.

 Scholarship, loans, and bursaries